rubik/rubik.github.io/content/post/sklearn-pipeline.md

 of the undocumented function `_transform_one` changed, and the code of `DFFeatureUnion` was updated accordingly (thanks to Paulo Cheadi Haddad Filho for pointing it out).

+**UPDATE (Dec 02, 2019)**: As of scikit-learn v0.21.0, the function signature of the function `_transform_one` changed once again, and the code of `DFFeatureUnion` was updated accordingly (thanks to Григорий Гусаров for pointing it out).

 [pipeline-doc]: http://scikit-learn.org/stable/modules/pipeline.html#pipeline
 [fu-doc]: http://scikit-learn.org/stable/modules/pipeline.html#featureunion-composite-feature-spaces